Home birth: Know the pros and cons

 What are the possible risks of a planned home birth?

-While most pregnant women who choose to have planned home births deliver without complications, research suggests that planned home births are associated with a higher risk of infant death, seizures and nervous system disorders than are planned hospital births.
+While most pregnant women who choose to have planned home births deliver without complications, research suggests that planned home births are associated with a higher risk of infant death and seizures than are planned hospital births.

 How do I prepare for a home birth?